-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and the related disclosure of contingent assets and liabilities as of and during the reporting period.
-The Company bases its estimates and assumptions on historical experience when available and on various factors that it believes to be reasonable under the circumstances.
-Significant estimates and assumptions reflected in these financial statements include, but are not limited to, the fair values of common stock and redeemable convertible preferred stock, the fair value of the warrant liabilities, and the fair value of the preferred stock tranche rights.
-Actual results could differ materially from those estimates.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+On an ongoing basis, the Company's management evaluates its estimates which include, but are not limited to, the fair values of common stock and redeemable convertible preferred stock and the fair value of the preferred stock tranche rights.
+Actual results could differ from those estimates.